KenYu910645/KenYu910645.github.io/_projects/project_pac.md

 </div>

 ## Experiment
-In this section, we showcase the performance of our PAC module in 3D object detection.
-We've integrated PAC into the Groundaware baseline network, focusing on enhancing its capabilities.
-Our training and testing were conducted on the KITTI3D dataset, with 3,711 training and 3,768 validation images, following the data split recommended by Chen et al.
+In this section, we showcase the performance of our PAC module in monocular 3D object detection.
+We integrated PAC into the Ground-aware  network as baseline.
+Our training and testing were conducted on the KITTI3D dataset, with 3,711 training and 3,768 validation images.

 During training, our setup included a batch size of 8 and the Adam optimizer with a learning rate of 0.0001.
 To increase efficiency, we trimmed the top 100 pixels from images and resized them to 288x1280.
 We also used horizontal flipping and photometric distortion to enrich the training dataset's diversity.

 ## Result
 In our experiments, we compared the performance of our Perspective-Aware Convolution (PAC) module against other enhanced convolution layers.
-We found that adding a depth-aware convolution layer significantly improves performance over other methods for neural network enhancement.
+We found that adding PAC significantly improves performance over other methods for neural network enhancement.

 Additionally, we tested the impact of integrating the PAC module into three different 3D detectors.
 The results were promising: our PAC module enabled these detectors to outperform many existing models in the field.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">